 Conducting a test with virtual and on-site speakers should be your top priority once your gear is set up.
 Have all people involved rehearse using the same equipment, software, and internet source they'll use on the big day.
 We strongly recommend an end-to-end test, with all parts of the system included.
 During the test, confirm that the stream is working on end user devices, including mobile phones (iPhone and Android), laptops, and any other planned distributions.

 Keep attendees engaged

-Engagement helps manage attendee distractions at virtual events.
-Support engagement and enrich your content with moderated live polling and Q&A. Embed Slido to use their incredible engagement platform.
-Interacting with attendees during the stream also makes the recording more engaging for those who weren't able to watch live and encourages them to participate live next time!
-Scheduled session reminders and announcements can also help increase attendance and engagement.
+Engage virtual attendees, manage potential distractions, and enrich your content with moderated live polling and Q&A. We highly recommend Slido!
+Interacting with attendees during the stream also makes the recording more engaging for those who couldn't attend live and encourages them to participate live next time.
+Don't forget to schedule session reminders with announcements to help increase attendance and engagement, too.

 Embrace virtual sponsorships

 Extend the life of your live stream

-You're ready to rock your live stream! 🎸For a conversation tailored to your specific use case, reach out to your Webex Events contact.
+You're ready to rock your live stream! 🎸For a conversation tailored to your specific needs, reach out to your Webex Events contact.

 Questions?
 Chat Us or Email firstname.lastname@example.org